Monster Fun: Original IPC Run

 In February 1982 these merged magazines merged again with Jackpot.
 Kid Kong was terminated on this occasion.

 In June 1984 the magazine merged with School Fun.
 The comic strip Gums was terminated on this occasion.

 In 1988 the magazine merged with Nipper.
 Mummy's Boy was terminated on this occasion.
 X-Ray Specs had the most longevity continuing until Busters end (4 January 2000) though as with the all but one of the last Buster strips as reprints.

-Rebellion revival
+Rebellion revival (2021-2024)

-In September 2021 it was announced that Rebellion, publishers of 2000 AD would be relaunching the comic in April 2022, "revived and reimagined for today's kids".
+In September 2021 it was announced that Rebellion, publishers of 2000 AD, would be relaunching the comic in April 2022, "revived and reimagined for today's kids".

 Unlike the original IPC run, the Rebellion revival will be published every two months, rather than weekly.
 Characters who will appear within the comics include Frankie Stein, Kid Kong, Draculass, Sweeny Toddler, Gums, Teddy Scare, and The Leopard from Lime Street.
 The first issue in October 2021 was not part of the main sequence, as the publication's main subscription started from April 2022.

+In March 2023, Rebellion announced that from June 2023, due to popular demand, the issues will be published monthly rather than every two months.

+In November 2024, Rebellion announced that the December issue of the comic would be the final one (despite solicitations for issues 27 and 28 being published in Diamond Previews).